How To Protect Your School Against The Rise In Cyber Attacks

 How can you protect your school?

-The introduction of the PSTI Act should mean that schools naturally face fewer cyber security risks as manufacturers will have to implement many safety features as standard.
+The introduction of the PSTI Act means that schools that have PSTI certified interactive displays will face fewer cyber security risks as manufacturers will have to implement many safety features as standard.
 However, cyber security needs to be a collective effort and there are still plenty of precautions and solutions that schools should be aware of to help strengthen their defenses even further.

 Many cyber security incidents happen because an outside influence is trying to gain access to confidential information or your IT systems.
 By using measures such as a secure Account Management System (AMS) and Identity and Access Management (IAM) software, you can create and manage user accounts and permissions.